ttony0/portfolio/README.md

 ## Final project

-Final project for Telling Stories with Data.
+Final project of the imbalance of different animals in Austin.

 [Part I](final-project-1)